emmad47-1764199/Info-201-Group-Project/TechnicalReport.md

 ## Appendix 2: Reflections
 Emma Dickenson:
 Through the first part of the project, I learned to get comfortable with shiny.
 Through my learning, I was able to develop important skills as a coder such as finding resources to help me complete tasks that I was not yet taught in class.
 Another skill that I learned was looking at other code, such as our class demos, to get a head start on my own code.
+It was difficult learning both how to program with shiny while also learning techniques to build a strong web application, but very much worthwhile.
+I am very excited to apply what I have learned.
 <br/>

 Balqisa Omar Hassan:
 This week I focused on developing and honing our research questions.
 It was very difficult to come up with potential questions that was relevant to the data sets we collected.
 Something that was satisfying was being able to meet with the group and make excellent progress on our project.
 While we are also confused and frustrated initially, we were able to produce work that we are proud of.
 As a thinker, this project really pushed me to be more open minded and accepting of change and the idea of potentially every detail and aspect not going as planned.
 <br/>

 Jocelyn Borovich:
 Throughout the beginning of this project, I definitely got much more comfortable working with different ways to visualize and read data with ggplot.
 During this process, I not only used the class textbook to learn more about the plots.
 I also developed skills in using the internet to combine different solutions together to form the final product that I wanted that goes beyond what is presented in class.
 I found creating the pie chart very frustrating as the data I was working with had to be arranged and changed in specific ways as well as needing different pieces of code from different places to satisfy a nice looking pie chart.
 <br/>

 Rae Ouyang:
-This project really teaches me what is teamwork and how great a thing could be achieved when several people get toghther and heading toward the same goal.
+This project really teaches me what is teamwork and how great a thing could be achieved when several people get together and heading toward the same goal.
 By participating in this project, I have learnt a lot of things I don't think I can learn alone from lecture.
 For example, many detailing coding skill and the skill of dividing a big task into several small tasks (which would make completing the big task much more easier).

 <hr style="border: none; border-bottom: 3px solid grey;">

 ## Appendix 3: Use of Envisioning Cards
-Based on our research question, we picked two envisioning cards: 1.Work of the Future, 2.Long-Term Health and Well-Being.
+Based on our research question, we picked two envisioning cards: 1.
+Work of the Future, 2.
+Long-Term Health and Well-Being.
 Each envisioning card corresponds to each research question.
 When tried to make use of these cards, we viewed our project as a product that would be used by our customers.
 For example, people who browse our website due to curiosity or willing to learn more about sleeping.
 For “Work of the Future”, we consider our research project would help improve the way people work by disclosing to them how sleep functioning in their work performance.
 In today’s workforce, employees always willing to dedicate more time, even including their personal sleeping time to work.
 However, after viewing our project, employees would realize spending more time on work by no means better and more things would be done--without good and enough rest, they may just wasting their time.
 For “Long-Term Health and Well-Being”, we believe as we released how the amount of sleep get correlate to people’s overall health and self-love and happiness in our project, our “customers” would realize the importance of sleep to their long-term health and well-being and thus would pay more attention to having a good sleep habit and schedule.